 See the duration of your study course and choose the visa that gives you enough time.

 The first requirement for an Italy student visa is an acceptance letter.
 It states that you will be studying in an Italian university or educational center.
-You have to provide a letter to the Italian embassy.
+You have to provide the letter along all of the requirements to the Italian embassy.

 Complete the application form for Italy student visa.
 You could get it from the Italian embassy’s website.
 Remember that there are two types of forms:

-You should pick the form that is according to the lengths of your stay.
+You should pick the form that is according to the length of your stay.
 Be careful of that.

 You should find out where to apply for an Italy student visa.
 The place depends on the country you live in: